-Surface Drainage Bylaw (1058-25) regulates Lot Grading and Surface Drainage requirements within private and public lands.
+Surface Drainage Bylaw (732-08) and it's amendment (732-10) regulates Lot Grading and Surface Drainage requirements within private and public lands.
 The motive of this bylaw is to protect residents and /or minimize the damage to properties from stormwater drainage.
 The bylaw may be used in case of enforcing the residents and builders to comply with City's surface drainage design and standards.